Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/03-communicating-data.md

 Sending and receiving data happens in one of two ways.
 We either want to send data from one specific rank to another, known as point-to-point communication, or to/from multiple ranks all at once to a single target, known as collective communication.
 In both cases, we have to *explicitly* "send" something and to *explicitly* "receive" something.
 We've emphasised *explicitly* here to make clear that data communication can't happen by itself.
-That is a rank can't just "pluck" data from one rank, because a rank doesn't automatically send and receive the data it needs.
-If we don't program in data communication, data can't be shared.
-None of this communication happens for free, either.
-With every message sent, there is an associated overhead which impacts the performance of your program.
-Often we won't notice this overhead, as it is quite small.
-But if we communicate large amounts data or too often, those small overheads can rapidly add up into a noticeable performance hit.
+A rank can't just get data from one rank, and ranks don't automatically send and receive data.
+If we don't program nin data communication, data isn't shared.
+Unfortunately, none of this communication happens for free, either.
+With every message sent, there is an overhead which impacts the performance of your program.
+Often we won't notice this overhead, as it is usually quite small.
+But if we communicate large amounts data or small amounts too often, those small overheads rapidly add up into a noticeable performance hit.

-> ## Common mistakes
+> ## A collective mistake
 >
 > A common mistake for new MPI users is to write code using point-to-point communication which emulates what the
 > collective communication functions are designed to do.
 This is an inefficient way to share data.
 The collective